Toyota: Hydrogen fuel-cell

 In 2002, Toyota began a development and demonstration program to test the Toyota FCHV, a hybrid hydrogen fuel cell vehicle based on the Toyota Highlander production SUV.
 Toyota also built a FCHV bus based on the Hino Blue Ribbon City low-floor bus.
 Toyota has built several prototypes/concepts of the FCHV since 1997, including the Toyota FCHV-1, FCHV-2, FCHV-3, FCHV-4, and Toyota FCHV-adv.
 The Toyota FCV-R fuel cell concept car was unveiled at the 2011 Tokyo Motor Show.
 The FCV-R sedan seats four and has a fuel cell stack including a 70 MPa high-pressure hydrogen tank, which can deliver a range of 435 mi under the Japanese JC08 test cycle.
 Toyota said the car was planned for launch in about 2015.

 In August 2012, Toyota announced its plans to start retail sales of a hydrogen fuel-cell sedan in California in 2015.
-Toyota expects to become a leader in this technology.
+Toyota expected to become a leader in this technology.
 The prototype of its first hydrogen fuel cell vehicle will be exhibited at the November 2013 Tokyo Motor Show, and in the United States at the January 2014 Consumer Electronics Show.

 Toyota's first hydrogen fuel-cell vehicles to be sold commercially, the Toyota Mirai (Japanese for "future"), was unveiled at the November 2014 Los Angeles Auto Show.
 In January 2015, it was announced that production of the Mirai fuel cell vehicle would increase from 700 units in 2015 to approximately 2,000 in 2016 and 3,000 in 2017.
 Sales in Japan began in December 2014.
 Retail sales in the U.S. began in August 2015, initially only in California.
-The market release in Europe is slated for September 2015, and initially will be available only in the UK, Germany, and Denmark, followed by other countries in 2017.
+The market release in Europe was slated for September 2015, and initially will be available only in the UK, Germany, and Denmark, followed by other countries in 2017.

 In 2015, Toyota released 5,600 patents for free use until 2020, hoping to promote global development of hydrogen fuel-cell technology.

 Since the mid-2010s, Toyota has increased its focus on building hydrogen powered trucks.
 It first showcased a heavy-duty semi-truck tractor in 2017 and in 2023 announced a kit to convert existing diesel-powered truck engines to use hydrogen.
 In late 2022, the company signed an government deal with the UK's Department for Business, Energy and Industrial Strategy to help it develop a hydrogen-powered Hilux pickup truck.